lrstanley/marill/README.md

      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --printurls         Print the list of urls as if they were going to be scanned --debug, -d         Print debugging information to stdout --quiet, -q         Dont't print regular stdout messages --log-file logfile  Log debugging information to logfile --cores n           Use n cores to fetch data (0 being server cores/2) (default: 0) --help, -h          show help
+   --print-urls        Print the list of urls as if they were going to be scanned --debug, -d         Print debugging information to stdout --quiet, -q         Dont't print regular stdout messages --log-file logfile  Log debugging information to logfile --cores n           Use n cores to fetch data (0 being server cores/2) (default: 0) --ignore-http       Ignore http-based URLs during domain search --ignore-https      Ignore https-based URLs during domain search --help, -h          show help
    --version, -v       print the version
 ```